solana-labs/solana/docs/src/running-validator/vote-accounts.md

 The integer represents the number of percentage points for the commission, so creating an account with `--commission 10` will set a 10% commission.

+Note that validators can only update their commission during the first half of any epoch.
+This prevents validators from stealing delegator rewards by setting a low commission, increasing it right before the end of the epoch, and then changing it back after reward distribution.

 ## Key Rotation

 Rotating the vote account authority keys requires special handling when dealing